 5. Get Price Adjustments on Items You Buy Online

 If you regularly shop online, you know how frequently prices drop and spike.
 Ain’t nobody got time to be monitoring all that!
 Especially if those purchases are on things you buy all the time, such as groceries, clothes or personal necessities.

-Paribus is a free service that searches for ways to save on your online purchases at stores like Walmart, Target and Costco.
+Capital One Shopping Price Protection is a free service that searches for ways to save on your online purchases at stores like Target and Costco.
 It’s free to sign up, and once you do, it will scan your email for purchase receipts.

 If it discovers you’ve bought something from one of its monitored retailers, it will track the item’s price and help you get a refund if there’s an eligible price drop or saving opportunity.